dartoos-dev/eo_color/README.md

 ### Showcase application

-The showcase application provides a fully working example, focused on demonstrating exactly three color palettes in action - BlueGrey, Grey and Brown.
+The showcase application provides a fully working example, focused on demonstrating exactly three color palettes in action - BlueGrey, Grey, and Brown.
 You can take the code in this showcase and experiment with it.

 To run the showcase application: